For more information contact:

 - If approved, the President signs the delegation letter.

 - The Office of Finance and Administration sends the original signed delegation letter to the official receiving the delegation, retains a copy of the delegation letter, and forwards copies to the Attorney General’s Office and Purchasing Services for their records.

 The Office of Finance and Administration maintains a file of delegation of authority letters which is available to auditors, vendors, attorneys, and anyone who is interested in delegation issues.
-To view the letters, contact the Office of Finance and Administration or see the Contracts Office Delegation of Authority website at:
+To view the letters, contact the Office of Finance and Administration or see the Real Estate and Business Operations Delegate List.

 To remove a contractual authority delegation when duties change, the employee’s supervisor submits a written request for removal of delegation to the Office of Finance and Administration.
 The request must include the effective date of the removal.